scharris/sqljson-query/docs/query-specifications.md

   in database result sets.
 Any subset of the following variants may be chosen.

-  * `JSON_OBJECT_ROWS`(**default**): The result set will consist of multiple rows, with one row per result row from the top table in the hierarchy of results.
+  * `JSON_OBJECT_ROWS`(**default**): The result set will consist of multiple rows, with one row per result row from the top table.
 Each row consists of exactly one column, which contains the JSON object representation of the hierarchy of data for the top-level table row and its related data from related tables.

-  * `JSON_ARRAY_ROW`: In this result style the query will yield only a single row, which consists of only one column.
-The entire result set in this case is represented as a single JSON array value, the elements of which are JSON objects representing the result rows from the top table and data related to the row from the related tables.
+  * `JSON_ARRAY_ROW`: In this result style the query will yield only a single row having a single column.
+The entire result set in this case is represented as a single JSON array value in that single result cell, the elements of which are JSON objects representing the result rows from the top table and data related to the row from the related tables.

-  * `MULTI_COLUMN_ROWS`: The result set will consist of multiple rows, with one row per result row from the top table in the hierarchy of results.
+  * `MULTI_COLUMN_ROWS`: The result set will consist of multiple rows, with one row per result row from the top table.
 Top level rows are presented in multi-column form as in the top level table itself.
 The column values themselves may be either database types coming directly from a table or JSON objects representing data collected from related tables.

 - `generateResultTypes`